rantahar/introduction-to-mpi/index.md

 > ## Prerequisites
 >
-> This course assumes you are familiar with C, C++ or Fortran.
+> This course assumes you are familiar with C, or Fortran.
 It is useful to bring your own code, either a serial code you wish to make parallel or a parallel code you wish to understand better.
 {: .prereq}

 {% include links.md %}